Home icon

 The Gift of Words: Reading and Games

-Some children start kindergarten with double the vocabulary of others.
+Children can start kindergarten with a robust vocabulary.
 Knowing many words and understanding them are important in developing thinking skills and in getting ready to read.
-Here are some ways to add to your child’s school readiness with the gift of new words.
+Here are some ways to add to your child’s literacy skills with the gift of new words.
 It’s never too early to start!

 • Use place words such as up, down, right, left.
 Talk about opposites: in and out, up and down, on or off, hot or cold, fast or slow.